scorpido74/azure-docs.nl-nl/articles/databox-online/azure-stack-edge-gpu-connect-powershell-interface.md

 ## <a name="next-steps"></a>Volgende stappen

-- [Azure stack Edge](azure-stack-edge-gpu-deploy-prep.md) implementeren in azure Portal.
+- [Azure Stack Edge](azure-stack-edge-gpu-deploy-prep.md) in de Azure-portal implementeren.